dominiksipowicz/AI-bookmarks/README.md

 ## Tools
 - [OpenAI Playground](https://beta.openai.com/playground) - run, test and tweak prompts for all OpenAI models
+- [huggingface](huggingface.co) - It's like a GitHub but for ML and AI.
+Models replace code
 - [sharegpt.com](https://sharegpt.com/) - Extension for Chrome that allows ChatGPT to share conversations via easily shareable links
 - [https://gpttools.com/comparisontool](https://gpttools.com/comparisontool) - Compare prompts and settings for OpenAI models